EIN: 20-1096076 · COLUMBUS, OH · Data spans: TY2018–TY2023

 Form 990, Part VI — Line 12a

-This organization has a written conflict of interest policy requiring officers, directors, and key employees to disclose any personal financial interest in a pending decision — and to step back from that vote.
-Examples in the sailing world: a board member whose construction company is bidding on a dock renovation, or a director who refers their spouse’s firm for the annual audit.
-Having a policy doesn’t eliminate conflicts; it creates a documented process for surfacing and managing them.
-Only 41% of organizations in this corpus report having one.
+This organization has a written conflict of interest policy requiring officers, directors, and key employees to disclose any personal financial interest in a pending decision and to step back from that vote.
+A documented policy creates a formal process for surfacing and managing potential conflicts.
+In this corpus, 41% of organizations report having one.

 Whistleblower Protection Policy